So your school doesn’t have a Parent Teacher Organization (PTO) and you’re ready to start one.

 Having a formal calendar will not only give your volunteers and leaders some initial goals to work towards, but you’ll also pique the interest of parents and community members who aren’t yet involved.

-This post walks you through the process of setting up a planning calendar.
+This post walks you through the process of setting up a planning calendar for your PTO and be sure to follow this same process every year for best results.

 Need some ideas for events?